South Korea Leave Guide

 Best Days to Take Annual Leave in South Korea 2026

-In South Korea in 2026, the best annual leave opportunity is Lunar New Year Break (14 February – 22 February), where just 2 leave days delivers 9 consecutive days off — a 4.5× ROI.
-There are 15 public holidays in South Korea in 2026, with New Year's Day Break and Children's Day Break also offering strong returns.
+In South Korea in 2026, the best annual leave opportunity is Labour Day & Children's Day Bridge (1 May – 5 May), where just 1 leave day delivers 5 consecutive days off — a 5.0× ROI.
+There are 18 public holidays in South Korea in 2026, with Lunar New Year Break and New Year's Day Break also offering strong returns.

 South Korea has 11 public holidays including Chuseok (Korean Thanksgiving) and Seollal (Lunar New Year) — both spanning three days each.
 The summer period from Constitution Day in July through Liberation Day and National Foundation Day in October offers strong leave stacking potential.
 Use PocketLeave to calculate your best leave opportunities for 2026 and get the most out of every day off.